-Gordon wrote: “She is going to have a chance to do some high-powered acting.”
+Gordon wrote of the star: “She is going to have a chance to do some high-powered acting.”

 “Sick of the tight-fisted methods of her worse half, she decides to blow the ‘wad’ for clothes, and let the worst come.”

-A Cinderella-type transformation takes place as the “knockout” Mary really is “steps out in the latest bob, the snappiest togs.”
+A Cinderella-type transformation takes place as Mary becomes the “knockout” she really is and “steps out in the latest bob, the snappiest togs.”